-There are a number of conditions that affect the elbow area.
+Several conditions affect the elbow area.
 The three most common conditions are "lateral epicondylitis" (tennis elbow), "medial epicondylitis" (golfers' elbow), and medial collateral ligament sprain (throwers elbow).

-The first two conditions are very similar, however, the first affects the outside of the elbow (lateral), and the second affects the inside of the elbow (medial).
-For the purpose of this newsletter we will stick with the treatment of medial epicondylitis, or as it is more commonly known, golfers' elbow.
+The first two conditions are very similar.
+However, the first affects the outside of the elbow (lateral), and the second affects the inside of the elbow (medial).
+For this newsletter.
+We will stick with the treatment of medial epicondylitis for this newsletter, or as it is more commonly known, golfers' elbow.

 What is a Golfers Elbow?

-By far the most common cause of golfers' elbow is overuse.
-Any action which places a repetitive and prolonged strain on the forearm muscles, coupled with inadequate rest, will tend to strain and overwork those muscles.
+The most common cause of golfers' elbow is overuse.
+Any action that places a repetitive and prolonged strain on the forearm muscles, coupled with inadequate rest, will strain and overwork those muscles.

 There are also many other causes, like a direct injury, such as a bump or fall onto the elbow.
-Poor technique will contribute to the condition, such as using ill-fitted equipment, like golf clubs, tennis racquets, work tools, etc. While poor levels of general fitness and conditioning will also contribute.
+Poor technique will contribute to the condition, such as using ill-fitted equipment, like golf clubs, tennis racquets, work tools, etc. In contrast, inadequate levels of general fitness and conditioning will also contribute.

 Pain is the most common and obvious symptom associated with golfers' elbow.
-Pain is most often experienced on the inside of the upper forearm but can also be experienced anywhere from the elbow joint to the wrist.
+Pain is most often experienced inside the upper forearm but can also be experienced anywhere from the elbow joint to the wrist.

-Weakness, stiffness and a general restriction of movement are also quite common in sufferers of golfers' elbow.
+Weakness, stiffness, and a general restriction of movement are also quite common in golfers' elbow sufferers.
 Even tingling and numbness can be experienced.